Are you wondering if your students or children should be learning in bean bag chairs? The answer might surprise you!

 It’s best to keep the day dynamic if you’re working in a classroom.
 Kids can learn better if they get to switch between activities often, and get up and move in between sitting assignments.

 Since bean bags are easy to move, they let you rearrange your classroom as many times as you need to throughout the day.
-Older kids can even move their own bean bag chairs, which is a fun activity in itself.
+Older kids can even walk around with their bean bag chairs, which is a fun activity in itself.
 This helps you keep the classroom engaging throughout the day.

 5. Sensory Experience

 Younger kids are still learning how to use their senses to interact with the environment.
-Sensory experiences can help them learn by making them active participants.
-This is also helpful with students on the Autism Spectrum and those with attention deficit disorders.
+Sensory experiences can help them learn by making them active participants which is helpful with students on the Autism Spectrum and those with attention deficit disorders.

 Bean bags offer a great experience for the sense of touch.
-They have an interesting texture that can spark lots of student questions about how they’re made.
+They have an interesting texture that can spark lots of student questions about their construction.
 And if the kids want to run and jump onto the bean bags, they won’t get hurt, so these chairs promote interaction.

 6. Many Different Sizes

-You can get bean bag chairs in all different sizes, as well as a number of shapes, to meet your classroom needs.
+You can get bean bag chairs in all different sizes, as well as some shapes, to meet your classroom needs.
 Smaller chairs are better suited for younger children, while larger chairs can work for preteens, teens, and even adults.
 You can also get two-person bean bags where kids can share the seat with their friends.

 7. Promote Reading